Common Forex Trading Mistakes and How to Avoid Them

 Trading financial markets, especially on short-term intervals, can be a very exciting activity.
 The markets move, the money flow is real, and it is live.
 An exhilarating experience indeed.
 It is almost as if the market wants to be traded.
 This delusion should not, however, dictate your trading.
 You have a plan to follow, remember?

 Chasing money takes its toll.
-Looking to increase one's profits, a trader bends their strategy just ever so slightly, entering where they should be patient and exiting where they should be tranquil.
-Overanalysing comes hand in hand with overtrading.
+If one is aiming to increase one's profits, a trader bends their strategy just ever so slightly, entering where they should be patient, and exiting where they should be tranquil.
+Over-analysing comes hand in hand with overtrading.